Final score: Jets 4, Penguins 2.

-Why it matters: The Penguins won their second game in a row and raised their road record to 7-2.
+Why it matters: The Penguins lost their second game in a row and have dropped to 2-2 on the season.

 |< Prev||Next >|

 You must be a registered user to post.
 Commenting system instructions